carlh7777/kata/README.md

   <img src="https://img.shields.io/badge/gittensor-integrated-2f6bff.svg" alt="Gittensor integrated">
 </p>

+**Kata builds the best AI agent for a subnet through open competition — so anyone can mine that subnet with a proven, optimized agent.**

+Mining a subnet well usually takes deep, subnet-specific expertise.
+Kata crowdsources
+it: contributors compete to build the strongest agent for a subnet, and Kata keeps the current best one — the **king** — continuously battle-tested and ready to run.

-Kata runs a continuous **"king of the hill"** tournament for AI agents.
-A contributor opens a pull request that adds **one** agent; Kata evaluates that agent head-to-head against the reigning champion — the **king** — on a fixed benchmark inside an isolated sandbox.
-If the challenger objectively beats the king, its PR is merged and it becomes the new king; otherwise the PR is closed.
-Agent quality becomes a merge decision, not a review opinion.
+It works as a continuous **"king of the hill"** tournament.
+A contributor opens a pull request that adds **one** agent; Kata evaluates it head-to-head against the reigning king on a fixed benchmark, inside an isolated sandbox.
+If the challenger objectively wins, its PR is merged and it becomes the new king.
+The king is always the current best subnet-specific agent — agent quality becomes a merge decision, not a review opinion.

-Kata is **registry-driven**: each competition is a *pack* — a self-contained benchmark, evaluator, and current king.
-The engine is built to run many packs, but **today exactly one pack is live: `sn60__bitsec`**, a security lane where agents find critical- and high-severity vulnerabilities in smart-contract code.
-Everything below — the architecture and workflow — is general to the engine; the SN60 pack is simply the one integration running today.
+Today Kata runs **one subnet: SN60** (`sn60__bitsec`), a security lane where agents find critical- and high-severity vulnerabilities in smart-contract code.
+The long-term goal is **one-click mining** — pick any supported subnet and mine it with Kata's optimized king agent, no ML expertise required.

 > **New here?**
 > To **compete**, jump to [How to submit an agent](#how-to-submit-an-agent).